Georgegipa/UKP/src/extendedHID/readme.md

-Consumer2 is a modified version of [NicoHood HID](https://github.com/NicoHood/HID) ConsumerAPI.
+Consumer2 is a modified version of [NicoHood's HID](https://github.com/NicoHood/HID) ConsumerAPI.